ansible-middleware/amq/docs/base_deployment.md

 amq1                      : ok=147  changed=1    unreachable=0    failed=0    skipped=45   rescued=1    ignored=0
 ```

-This time, the restart handler was not trigger, but we can still verify the topic configuration has been picked up by
+This time, the restart handler was not triggered, but we can still verify the topic configuration has been picked up by
 the service by looking at the logs:

 ```bash